 - Physical Illness: Students may request an excused absence by visiting the school's Director of Health Services.
 The Director of Health Services will not excuse any absence after the class (or a portion of the class) has already been missed.
 Students are not authorized to excuse themselves from class.
 If a student becomes ill when the Director of Health Services is not on duty, he/she should contact an on-duty residential staff member.
-The residential staff will inform the Director of Health Services as well as the Dean of Students.
+The residential staff will inform the Director of Health Services as well as the Director of Residential Life.

 - Going to meals in the cafeteria

 - Going to the Learning Center during the day